How do I make Fill in the Gaps questions?

 Fill in the Gaps questions are perfect for testing how well students understand a passage of text or a topic.

-Creating the question
+Setting up the question

 You can select multiple words for a single gap by clicking on the first word and dragging over the rest of the phrase you would like to be included.